prabhakaryalla/full-stack-interview-questions/docs/dotnet/dotnet-core-fundementals.md

 Postman also has a built-in console that lets you view your API request and response data in real-time, while Swagger does not.
 Finally, Postman has a paid version that gives you access to additional features, while Swagger does not.

 ***

+### What is Dependency Injection?

+Dependency injection is a programming technique that makes a class independent of its dependencies.
+There are three types of dependency injection — constructor injection, method injection, and property injection.